 2014 – November 6th

 2017 – November 4th – Synchronized – Intense Rut

 2018 – October 24th – Early – Average Rut

 2019 – November 12th – Late – Trickle Rut

 2020 – October 31st – Synchronized – Intense Rut

-The closer the second full moon after the autumn equinox (the rutting moon) falls to November 1, the more intense the rut should be.
+The closer the rutting moon (second full moon after the autumn equinox) falls to November 1, the more intense the rut should be.
 Looking ahead, 2017 and 2020 should provide an exciting few weeks of rut hunting.
-This year the rutting moon falls on November 14th and they are calling for a “trickle” rut with better activity occurring in late-November, similar to 2013 when the rutting moon fell on November 17th.
-The seeking phase is predicted to begin around November 7th, the chasing phase to begin around November 14th, and the tending/breeding phase to begin around November 21st.
-Since the rutting moon falls later in November, hunters should expect a slower, and more drawn out rut according to Alsheimer and Laroche with the peak breeding set to occur around Thanksgiving.
+This year the rutting moon falls on November 4th and they are calling for a “synchronized” rut with peak activity occurring around November 7th and continuing until November 14th.
+The seeking phase is predicted to begin around October 26th, the chasing phase to begin around November 7th, and the tending/breeding phase also known as “lock down” to begin around November 15th.
+A synchronized rut occurs when three things align around November 1st – doe estrogen levels peak, bucks testosterone levels peak, and the rutting moon occurs near November 1st.
+According to their moon theory, synchronized ruts are by far the most intense in terms of rutting behavior and activity.

 Rut Predictions Based on Biology